+Interest expense in 2021 includes interest paid of USD 28.6 million.
 Interest paid during 2020 totaled USD 35.0 million, including a one-time fee of USD 1.9 million to terminate the previous interest rate swap agreements.
-Interest expense in 2019 includes interest paid of USD 40.0 million.

-Net foreign exchange gain/(loss) in 2020 and 2019 relates to the translation of cash held in NOK into USD.
+Net foreign exchange gain/(loss) in 2021 and 2020 relates to the translation of cash held in NOK into USD as well as the foreign exchange revaluation of the Norwegian deferred tax assets from NOK to USD.

-Other financial expenses in 2020 relate to the bond call price of USD 9.2 million, write-off of capitalized loan fees of USD 3.4 million and amortization of loan fees of USD 2.7 million.
-Other financial expenses in 2019 relate to amortization of loan fees of USD 3.0 million.
+Other financial expenses in 2021 relate to amortization of Ioan fees of USD 2.4 million.
+Other financial expenses in 2020 relate to the cost of early redemption of bonds of USD 9.2 million, write-off of capitalized Ioan fees of USD 3.4 million and amortization of Ioan fees of USD 2.7 million.